Harome: History

 According to the UK census information, the population of Harome has decreased from 439 people in 1881 to 269 people between 1881 and 1961.
 More recently, the population has shown to be continually decreasing following the 2001 UK census falling to 252 people, however the 2011 census has shown an increase to 261 people- the first population increase since 1901.

 Construction of the local church began in May 1861, on the site of a previously demolished building.
 St Saviour's Church, Harome was completed in August 1862, under the patronage of the Feversham Estate.
 The architect was Charles Barry Jr, whose father designed the Houses of Parliament.
 It was originally furnished by William Duncombe, who represented the North Riding of Yorkshire as a member of parliament between 1859 and 1867.
 The church contains glass from Hardman, and most recently a Millennium Cross produced by a local craftsman.
 Until 1863 Harome had been part of the parish of Helmsley.

 Harome Methodist Church was built in 1909.

 Industry

 The 1881 UK census recorded that Harome's industry was predominantly agriculturally based, with a total of 73 people working within agriculture, 71 of these were men.
 Domestic services was the second most popular occupation, with 15 people in total.
 There were also people within the parish who worked in other occupations such as dressmakers, textile fabrics and food and lodging, to name a few.
-The village also has a listed water mill dating back to the late eighteenth century.
+The village also has Harome Mill, a listed water mill dating back to the late eighteenth century.

 In recent times the residents of Harome have shifted away from more agriculturally based occupations, which has been shown in the UK 2011 census.
 However, skilled trades is still the most popular occupation throughout the parish, with 36 people within this line of work.
 A lot of people are now predominantly within a tertiary and quaternary based job, these include managers and directors, along with science researchers.